This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

-Ensure that the appropriate persona are registered to take the relevant certification exams.
+Ensure that the appropriate personas are registered to take the relevant certification exams.

 Ensure that the appropriate persona have passed the relevant certification exams.

-Key Performance Indicators (KPIs) help an organization to define and measure progress toward organizational goals and objectives.
-Once an organization has analysed its mission and defined its goals, it needs to measure progress towards those goals.
+Key Performance Indicators (KPIs) help an organization to define and measure progress toward organizational goals.
+Once an organization has analyzed its mission and defined its goals, it must measure progress toward those goals.
 KPIs provide a mechanism for measurement.

 Alignment of your business and performance Key Performance Indicators (KPIs) helps pull together all the involved people and processes from within the organization.
 This in turn helps reduce the amount of time and effort required to achieve business goals and fulfill the proposed purpose.